LEARN

 Do Try Dynamic Stretches

-One of the benefits of dynamic stretches is that they are more controlled movements that "don't force the body beyond its range of motion using bouncy movement," says Heather Marr, certified trainer.
-Examples of dynamic stretches include arm circles, walking lunges and leg swings, according to Marr.
+One of the benefits of dynamic stretches is that they are more controlled movements that don't force the body beyond its range of motion using bouncy movement.
+Examples of dynamic stretches include arm circles, walking lunges, and leg swings.

 Don't Do Ballistic Stretches

-Ballistic stretches use "rapid, jerky repetitive movements to produce a fast, high degree of tension inside the muscle," says Marr.
-She doesn't recommend them for most people because they can be forceful and require pushing past one's own range of motion, which can lead to muscle or tendon injuries.
+Ballistic stretches use rapid, jerky repetitive movements to produce a fast, high degree of tension inside the muscle.
+They aren't recommended for most people because they can be forceful and require pushing past one's own range of motion, which can lead to muscle or tendon injuries.

-"Examples of common ballistic stretches include bobbing up and down to touch your toes, the ballistic butterfly stretch and the [ballistic] trunk lifter.
-I don't recommend any of these stretches for the average person," says Marr.
-How you do these stretches is key since both the butterfly and trunk lift can be done safely as a static motion instead of as ballistic movement.
+Common ballistic stretches include bobbing up and down to touch your toes, the ballistic butterfly stretch, and the ballistic trunk lifter.
+These aren't recommended for the average person.
+How you do these stretches is key, since both the butterfly and trunk lift can be done safely as a static motion instead of as a ballistic movement.

 Do Static Stretches After Your Workout

-Static stretches are stretches that you hold for some time, while the muscle is extended, says Marr.
-Examples of static stretches include an overhead tricep stretch, a wall bicep stretch and a stacked-leg glute stretch.
-"I would recommend [holding the stretches for] 20 to 30 seconds," says Norvell.
+Static stretches are stretches that you hold for some time while the muscle is extended.
+Examples of static stretches include an overhead tricep stretch, a wall bicep stretch, and a stacked-leg glute stretch.
+Aim to hold each stretch for 20 to 30 seconds.

 The 3 Stretches You Should Probably Avoid

-While everyone is different, the stretches shown below are examples of moves that trainers advise most people to avoid due to potential pain or injury risk.
+While everyone is different, the stretches shown below are examples of moves that are worth avoiding for most people due to potential pain or injury risk.

 Split Stretch

-Just because you had that flexibility and range of motion at one time doesn't mean that you necessarily kept or will keep it.
-"There are some people who will try to go into a split just to see where their flexibility is.
-This is still dangerous without warming up thoroughly," says Norvell.
+Just because you had that flexibility and range of motion at one time doesn't mean that you necessarily kept it, or will keep it.
+Trying to go into a split just to see where your flexibility is remains dangerous without warming up thoroughly.

 Straddle Stretch